yablochko8/semantic-search-fonts/COOKBOOK.md

   - Category (Sans-serif, Serif, Display, etc.)
   - Language/script support
   - Version info
   - **METADATA.pb is the authoritative source for building an index of the fonts.
-Iit can tell us the family’s name, styles available, designer, license, and classification.**
+It can tell us the family’s name, styles available, designer, license, and classification.**

 - DESCRIPTION.en_us.html: English description of the font family, typically a paragraph or two about its history and design.
 Some of these descriptions are quite sweet.

   - "Maiden Orange is a light and festive slab serif font inspired by custom hand lettered 1950s advertisements."
   - "Kosugi is a Gothic design, [...] it evokes the Japanese cedar trees that have straight and thick trunks and branches."
+  - **Sometimes there is no description doc, or it is present but blank.
+In those cases we will seek out a fallback document of `article/ARTICLE.en_us.html`**

 - LICENSE.txt: The full license text (may be OFL.txt, UFL.txt depending on license type).
-These are all standardized based on parent folders, so for our purpose just a descriptor of the license should be sufficient.
+These are all standardized based on parent folders, so for our purpose just the descriptor of the license from METADATA.pb should be sufficient.

-There seems to be some variance between folders, but the vast majority of folders I explored had the above structure, so that' should be enough for us to work with.
+There seems to be some variance between folders, but the vast majority of folders I explored had the above structure, so that should be enough for us to work with.

-TODO EXPAND HERE

 ## Step 1 - Create Your Postgres Database and Add Vector Extension